DavidsonGroup/flexiplex/index.md

 If the set of possible barcodes is unknown, flexiplex can be run in discovery mode (by leaving -k option off).
 In this mode, flexiplex will search for the primer and ployT sequence like usual, and take "b"bp after the primer sequence as a barcode.
 The frequency that barcodes are found in the data are reported for follow up analysis.
 For example, if 1000 cells were expected, the top 1000 most frequent barcodes can be used as the known list for a subsequent run of flexiplex.

-The primer, ployT, list of barcodes and UMI length and maximum edit distances can all be set through user options (see [Usage](#usage)).
+The primer, polyT, list of barcodes and UMI length and maximum edit distances can all be set through user options (see [Usage](#usage)).

 ![Search sequence structure](/flexiplex/docs/assets/flexplex1.png)